In this article, we’ll pit HelloSign vs. DocuSign. We’ll analyze both platforms to answer a simple question: Which one is better?

 By the end of the article, you’ll know exactly which platform is right for you.

 Owned by Dropbox, HelloSign is a very reliable and interesting electronic signature platform.
 With a straightforward signing process, HelloSign is incredibly easy to use.

 The platform is quite sturdy, too, with multiple integrations, legally binding signatures, custom branding capabilities, and many more features.
 This makes it appealing to both private users and large companies.

 Users can use HelloSign to sign documents from any device: laptops, tablets like iPads, and smartphones; all as easy as setting up a signature and tapping or clicking to sign.

-HelloSign also offers a free version for casual users, offering a lot of its functionality for no extra charge.
+HelloSign also offers a free version for casual users, offering much of its functionality for no extra charge.

 Pros and Cons of HelloSign

 - Easy to use

 - Tons of integrations, including Google Docs, Salesforce, Dropbox, Zapier, HubSpot, Slack, and many others.